Last Updated on December 15, 2020 by Oddmund Groette

 Introduction and summary:

-As a lender, Estatefuru is an investment platform and this forms the basis of this article.
-Real estate investments involve risks, and the purpose of this article is to look at the potential pitfalls of investing in Estateguru and similar investment platforms.
+Real estate investments involve risks, and the purpose of this Estateguru review is to look at the potential pitfalls of investing in Estateguru and similar investment platforms.
 In a previous post, I expressed my concerns over crowdfunding and the inherent risks associated with the platforms.
 Before you continue reading I would recommend reading the article to get a better understanding of why I believe crowdfunding might be riskier than most investors assume:

 Most reviews of p2p platforms and crowdfunding focus on returns without considering the risk.
 Crowdfunding is still a young business and has a lot to prove.
 As in any new business, we will see a lot of consolidation in the coming years and much less fragmentation than we have today.
 Some platforms will go bankrupt, as some already have, and others will merge or be acquired.
 Loan volumes are essential for profitability and I believe the “winner takes all” effect to dominate.
-I have invested some small amounts in several platforms since 2016, and my conclusion is that crowdfunding is an inferior investment compared to the more traditional investments like stocks and real estate (I have previously written a longer article comparing stocks and real estate).
+I have invested some small amounts in several platforms since 2016, and my conclusion is that crowdfunding is an inferior investment compared to the more traditional investments like stocks and real estate:

 Is Estateguru legit and safe?